 We have outlined all the steps that need to be taken in order to ensure that the process is smooth.

-- Search patent databases, sales brochures and magazines to ensure your invention meets the criteria for a patent.
-If your invention was publicly known before you apply for a patent, you won't be able to get a valid patent.
+- Search patent databases, sales brochures and magazines to ensure your invention has not been created by someone else.
+If your invention was publicly known before you apply for a patent, you won't be able to get a patent.

 - Decide which type of patent best suits your invention.
-You may wish to file a provisional application first; then decide between filing a standard, innovation or PCT patent application.
+You may wish to file a provisional application first; then decide between filing a standard, innovation or an international patent (PCT) application.

 - Once it is filed, your application is checked and published.
 Please note that fees are payable at different stages of the patent process.
 An innovation patent is checked to ensure it satisfies the formality requirements, then granted and published in the official journal.
 A standard patent is normally published in the official journal before examination.

 - Acceptance and grant of an innovation patent occurs if it has satisfied the formality requirements.
 It is then published as such in the official journal.
+If examination is requested and found successful then the innovation patent will be certified and published once again.
 A standard patent application is accepted once it has been examined and is then published.
 The standard patent is then granted if it is not opposed.

 - Pay annual fees to maintain your patent.
 Innovation patents can be renewed for up to eight years and standard patents can be renewed for up to 20 years (up to 25 years for pharmaceuticals).